-On-chip digital-to-analog (DAC) bias-generator circuits configure bias parameters by generating specific magnitudes of current to govern neuronal and synaptic properties, including time constant, refractory period, and synaptic weights~\cite{Delbruck_Van-Schaik05}.
-These parameters are represented as ``coarse'' and a ``fine'' value internally, where $coarse \in [0, 7]$ and $fine \in [0,255]$.
-These parameters exhibit variability, also known as mismatch, due to fabrication non-idealities, which inherently limits user control (see Section \ref{sec:mismatch}.
-Importantly, the values assigned cannot be retrieved directly from the circuits, so we rely on oscilloscope traces for measurement.
+\paragraph{Parameters:} The digital-to-analog (DAC) bias-generator circuits configure bias parameters by generating specific magnitudes of current to govern neuronal and synaptic properties, including time constant, refractory period, and synaptic weights~\cite{Delbruck_Van-Schaik05}.
+Internally, these parameters are represented as ``coarse'' and a ``fine'' value, where $coarse \in [0, 7]$ and $fine \in [0,255]$.
+These parameters exhibit variability, also known as mismatch, due to fabrication non-idealities, which inherently limits user control (see Section \ref{sec:mismatch}).
+Moreover, the assigned values are non-observable and cannot be directly retrieved from the circuits, so we rely on oscilloscope traces for measurement.
 The bias parameters that can be set on simulation are listed in Table \ref{tab:parameters}.
 In the case of $I_{th}$ and $\alpha$ they are fitting parameters of the positive feedback and not a direct bias in DYNAP-SE.